guettli/intranets/README.md

 With the following text I would like to share my findings with you.
 This is my best practices sharing.

+These are my personal opinionated guidelines.
+Take them and create your guidelines.
+Please share your point of view, too!

 # What is an Intranet Wiki?

 * An Intranet Wiki is a tool is a knowledge base on which users collaboratively edit content.